 Georgia Medicaid’s Community Care Services Program (CCSP) operates under the Elderly and Disabled Waiver.
 CCSP is a program designed to help frail older adults remain living in their own homes or communities and to receive services in those locations as an alternative to nursing homes.
 Sometimes referred to as a nursing home diversion program, this type of program helps the state keep nursing home costs low and is generally preferred by families.

 The state of Georgia allows participants in this waiver program a degree of freedom to direct the services that they want.
-This is sometimes referred to as ‘Cash and Counseling.’
+This is sometimes referred to as “Cash and Counseling.”
 This means individuals are empowered to choose their own personal caregivers.

 In most states, this “consumer direction” of services is interpreted as having the ability to hire family members as paid caregivers.
-However, in Georgia, the rules are different.
+But, in Georgia, the rules are different.
 While it is legally possible to hire family members, in practice, this is exceedingly rare.
-Only in situations in which a participant lives in a rural area or has a unique condition where it is difficult to find a home care provider, can relatives be hired.
+Only in situations in which a participant lives in a rural area or has a unique condition where it is difficult to find a home care provider can relatives be hired.
 Spouses cannot be hired to provide care.
 Persons should not pursue this program if their sole goal is to achieve compensation for a family member providing care.

 In July 2016, CCSP was moved from the Division of Aging Services in the Department of Human Services to the Department of Community Health.
-The Department of Community Health also operates the SOURCE waiver, which also operates under Georgia’s Elderly and Disabled Medicaid Waiver.
+The Department of Community Health also operates the SOURCE Waiver, which also operates under Georgia’s Elderly and Disabled Medicaid Waiver.
 This reorganization does not impact the delivery of services and is only an internal change.

 An exception to the income limit also exists when one spouse of a married couple is not applying for Medicaid.
 A certain amount of the applicant’s income can be shifted to the non-applicant spouse to provide them with a livable income.
-As of 2020, this spousal income allowance can be as much as $3,216 / month.
+As of 2022, this spousal income allowance can be as much as $3,435 a month.
 This is also called a monthly maintenance needs allowance.Asset Limits

 The CCSP program provides a variety of services and supports to individuals in their homes or in non-nursing home residential care.
 Services are determined on a case-by-case basis and can include any of the ones mentioned below.
 Program participants are given the flexibility (within limits) to select from whom they receive these care services.
 Providers must be qualified and willing to accept the Medicaid payment rates.